alfiedotwtf/rustify/Readme.md

 # NAME

-rustify - Convenience script to install Rust with all the trimmings inside Docker
+rustify - Convenience script to install Rust with all the trimmings

 # DESCRIPTION

-rustify is a convenience script to create a Rust development environment inside a Debian Docker container:
+`rustify` is a convenience script to install all the useful things needed for Rust development:

-    * Build Docker image
-    * Run Docker container
     * Install Rust
     * Setup Vim syntax highlighting
-    * Setup Racer with Vim integration for autocomplete
     * Setup rustfmt with Vim integration for autoformat

 If there's anything else you think would be useful, send a pull request and